Reading time: 35 minutes

 1. Difficulty in segmenting existing contacts

-• Less data: If you do happen to find Jane Doe in that number, you realize that you know little else about her.
+- Less data: If you do happen to find Jane Doe in that number, you realize that you know little else about her.
 What is her age demographic?
 What has her past behavior with you been?
-These are questions you have no answer to.
-And worse, it severely affects your outreach!
+You have no answer to these questions, and worse, it severely affects your outreach!

 Solution:

-Use follow up channels like texting and emails to collect more data about each lead.
-You can make information collection a part of every outreach strategy you run, to make it more efficient.
+Use follow-up channels like texting and emails to collect more data about each lead.
+Information collection can make every outreach strategy you run more efficient.

 2. Unwillingness of leads to give out information

-Don’t worry, a lot of organizations struggle with it too.
+Don’t worry—many organizations struggle with it, too.
 Thanks to the number of marketing campaigns, every lead is quite wary of handing out their information.

 Solution: